wordofwarning/wordofwarning.org/hab/socialexperiment/index.md

 If you're a Greater Manchester artist — this is your <a href="https://socialexperiment.posthaven.com" target="_blank">chance to test out</a> a short performance, intervention, or durational work, in front of an informal audience.

 If you're an audience member looking for something a little bit different — this is your chance to take a few risks & meet some artists in our social experiment.

+(And if you're an HE Student artist based in the North West — there's an extra *Student Edition* on Thursday 5 June at Contact, please go <a href="https://studentedition.posthaven.com" target="_blank">here</a> for info.)

 #### Social Experiment Call for Proposals
 Greater Manchester artists (*aged 18+*) are invited to submit proposals of: short performances, interventions, or durational works, for inclusion in these events.